Saturday, June 14, 2025

 • Track progress with a calendar: Celebrate 7 days without late-night snacking with a non-food reward like a spa visit or new workout gear.

-• Pair rewards with health goals: Choose rewards that align with your overall objectives, like fitness classes or cooking supplies.
+• Pair rewards with health goals: Choose rewards that align with your objectives, like fitness classes or cooking supplies.

 Joining Support Groups or Communities